 Free ticketed event

-• The emphasis on hands-on experiences in real world settings does not recognise the extra challenges of scale in providing these for civil engineering students
+• The emphasis on hands-on experiences in real world settings does not recognize the extra challenges of scale in providing these for civil engineering students.

-• Although the programs talk of the need for developing “systems” skills in engineers, the actual teaching is in project management skills, avoiding the extra challenges civil engineers consider needed to teach “systems” concepts to students
+• Although the programs talk of the need for developing “systems” skills in engineers, the actual teaching is in project management skills, avoiding the extra challenges civil engineers consider necessary to teach “systems” concepts to students.

 • The “interdisciplinary” nature of educational projects between software or mechanical engineers and other disciplines is significantly less challenging than educational projects between civil engineers and the diverse range of other disciplines often involved in their projects (e.g., architects, sociologists, archaeologists, planners, ecologists).

 It appears that the discussion on the engineering education revolution and its realization to date have neglected a thorough consideration of civil engineering education.
 The workshop organizer has recently published a “straw man” paper on the topic in Civil Engineering and Environmental Systems (DOI:10.1080/10286608.2017.1313246) to stimulate discussion on a civil-specific response to the need for education change, and to provide a starting point for workshop participation.
 Much of the same logic that is leading to change in software, electrical, and mechanical engineering education applies to civil engineering education, but the forms that it would take would need to very different consideration.

 A similar workshop was held in the UK at a national gathering of civil engineering educators in November 2017, and an Australasian workshop is intended for December 2018.
 The workshop will be supplemented by a survey sent to ASEE Civil Engineering members.
 A similar survey will have been distributed to U.K. engineering educators before the ASEE workshop.

 9:15-9:30 a.m.
 Participants give viewpoints from their institutions with a focus on what is happening and whether that is enough or not.